Lake Shore Drive (song)

 "Lake Shore Drive" is a song written by Skip Haynes of the Chicago-based rock group Aliotta Haynes Jeremiah, initially recorded on December 31, 1971, and released on their 1973 Lake Shore Drive album on Big Foot Records.
-The song is a homage to the famed lakefront highway in Chicago.
+The song is an homage to the famed lakefront highway in Chicago.
 Despite the fact that "LSD" had long been an abbreviation for the Drive, many people thought the song referred to the hallucinogenic drug lysergic acid diethylamide.
 Numerous fans of the song and residents of Chicago believe the song paints an accurate musical picture of living and driving in downtown Chicago.

 Lyrics

 Skip Haynes himself recounts "We started recording the song on December 31, 1971 and finished it on New Years Day 1972".

 Despite the fact that lyricist Haynes maintains that the song is not about LSD, the line "Just slippin' on by on L.S.D. / Friday night, trouble bound" has been construed as a double entendre of both driving on Lake Shore Drive and tripping on the drug.